CityOfBoston Official An official website of the City of Boston

 What is an Impact Advisory Group (IAG)?

-The City recognizes that large scale development projects can have both positive and negative impacts on the surrounding community.
+The City recognizes that large-scale development projects can have both positive and negative impacts on the surrounding community.
 In order to balance out these impacts, the City works with developers to address the social and environmental impacts of the project by providing mitigation.
-An Impact Advisory Group (“IAG”) advises the BPDA in both identifying the impacts and determining the appropriate mitigation.
-The executive order relative to the provision of mitigation stipulates role of the impact advisory group.
+An Impact Advisory Group (“IAG”) advises on both identifying the project impacts and determining the appropriate mitigation.
+The executive order relative to the provision of mitigation stipulates the role of the impact advisory group.

 What is Mitigation?